 PAPI assesses three mutually reinforcing processes: policy making, policy implementation and the monitoring of public service delivery.
 The dimensions are specifically tailored to Viet Nam’s national and local level contexts.
 The philosophy behind PAPI’s innovative policy monitoring approach is that citizens are seen as “end-users of public administrative services” capable of assessing governance and public administration in their localities.
 The end result is Viet Nam’s first publically available dataset providing an objective evaluation of governance from the perspective of citizens.
 Based on this citizen input, PAPI provides a set of objective indicators that help assess the performance in governance and public administration, while at the same time providing an incentive for provinces to improve their performance over the long term.
 PAPI is supported substantively and technically by a national advisory board and a group of international governance measurement experts.

-CECODES, VFF and UNDP aim to support improvements in transparency; stimulate reform; enlarge the ‘space’ for citizen participation in policy planning, implementation, and monitoring; as well as to significantly expand the pool of quantitative data available for policy formulation and improvement.
+CECODES, VFF-CRT, UNDP and their partners aim to support improvements in transparency; stimulate reform; enlarge the ‘space’ for citizen participation in policy planning, implementation, and monitoring; as well as to significantly expand the pool of quantitative data available for policy formulation and improvement.